calculator with amortization schedule

 What Is Amortization?

 With a fixed-interest loan, your monthly payment remains the same for the entire life of the loan.
+This principle applies to all types of loans, including seller finance amortization schedules and auto loans.
 But that doesn’t mean each payment puts the same amount toward paying down your principal balance.

 At the beginning of your loan, the bulk of each monthly payment goes toward interest.
 Over time, that proportion changes, with more of your monthly payment gradually going toward principal and less toward interest.
 Here’s an example amortization chart showing how your principal payment and balance changes over the life of the loan: